amqp-node/amqplib/index.md

-In general I have made arguments that are mandatory in the protocol into method arguments in the API, and coalesced optional arguments, properties, and RabbitMQ extensions into a single `options` argument which can be ommitted altogether.
+In general I have made arguments that are mandatory in the protocol into method arguments in the API, and coalesced optional arguments, properties, and RabbitMQ extensions into a single `options` argument which can be omitted altogether.

 The [reference](doc/channel_api.html) has full details.